 Writing it all down

 Now you can keep a small journal about what you just had and how you enjoyed it (or disliked it).
 Also, note what you had with it if anything.
 You don’t want to buy a bad stick twice.
 It is easy to forget names.
 So, note the brand, size, and cost with your notes.

 Storing a Cigar – Cigar Humidors

-Cigars are stored in humidors, where they are kept in controlled humidity and temperatures.
-Ideally, cigars should be kept at 60 to 70 percent humidity at room temperature.
-Cigars can be stored for a number of years in cigar humidors.
+Cigars are stored in humidors and kept in controlled humidity and temperatures.
+Ideally, cigars should be kept at room temperature at 60 to 70 percent humidity.
+Cigars can be stored for several years in cigar humidors.